5.25.2023

 Read: 10 reasons to use a ROSCA app.

-4. Everyone in your community can save
+4. Everyone in your community can contribute

 Part of building generational wealth is supporting the rest of your community to achieve their goals.
 As your community prospers, it becomes easier for future generations of all families to create and retain wealth.